afiodorov/afiodorov.github.io/_posts/2015-10-24-bad-statistics-case-study-1.md

 Me: So your sample size is one?
 Raf: No, I have a million of examples when a girl and a boy work well together when they are not a couple, so my sample size is 10^6!
+Me: No, your sample size is still one.
+I'm going to figure it out and write a blog post about it!
 ~~~

 ------